etchteam/offline-ux/src/custom-offline-page.md

 network connections in general is to keep a copy of the websites "shell" in the cache.

 Nearly all websites have a few consistent layout elements across all pages like a header, footer, maybe a page container or sidebar.
-If the necessary assets are added to the cache to display these elements can be used to load the page layout instantly on repeat visits.
+If the styles and assets used in these elements are added to the cache they can be used to display the page layout instantly on repeat visits.

 Including these elements on the custom offline page handles the situation